Onehunga Wharf

 Project Objectives

-Prioritise improved walking and cycling connections to the wharf precinct and along the coast.
+Create better connections that allow people to easily and safely move through the area.
+Prioritise improved walking and cycling connections to the wharf and along the coastline.

-To implement a mātauranga based restoration project - to restore, protect and enhance current (and past) terrestrial and marine habitats and their ecological connections to improve the mauri of Manukau Harbour while providing resilience and protection from storms, sea level rise and climate change.
+Implement a mātauranga based restoration project - to restore, protect and enhance current (and past) terrestrial and marine habitats and their ecological connections to improve the mauri of Manukau Harbour.
+Provide greater resilience and protection from storms, sea level rise and climate change.

 Project Areas